swcarpentry/sql-novice-survey/09-create.md

 INSERT INTO JustLatLong SELECT lat, long FROM site;
 ~~~

-Modifying existing records is done using the `update` statement.
+Modifying existing records is done using the `UPDATE` statement.
 To do this we tell the database which table we want to update,
 what we want to change the values to for any or all of the fields,
 and under what conditions we should update the values.